Adding in-app chat is one of the most common (and underestimated) product decisions teams face.

 Paired with these factors, the analysis above should help to produce an exhaustive list of pros and cons of building or buying in-app chat functionality, supporting a carefully informed decision.

-For many organizations, the advantages gained in up-front cost, total cost, time to market, and feature depth will make a chat API or SDK solution the logical choice.
+For many organizations, the advantages gained in long-term cost and feature depth will make a chat API or SDK solution the logical choice.
 Still, for others with enough cash and development resources available or with a completely revolutionary vision for how chat looks and functions, in-house development may be worth the investment.

 If you and your team are still compiling your evaluation and could use some input from a technical expert in chat development, please don't hesitate to contact us.